ShivangeeRajput/Cupid/README.md

 - [Material Components for Android](https://github.com/material-components/material-components-android) - Material Components are a set of UI components that helps you build Android apps with Material Design
 - [Lottie Animation](https://github.com/airbnb/lottie-android) - Mobile library for Android and iOS that parses Adobe After Effects animations exported as json with Bodymovin and renders them natively on mobile!

-## Currently working on additional features...
+## Currently working on features...